marcoalopez/GrainSizeTools/DOCS/_describe.md

 ============================================================================
 ```

-Leaving aside the difference in numbers, there are some subtle differences compared to the results obtained with the toy dataset.
+Leaving aside the different numbers, there are some subtle differences compared to the results obtained with the toy dataset.
 First, the confidence interval method for the arithmetic mean is no longer the modified Cox (mCox) but the one based on the central limit theorem (CLT) advised by the [ASTM](https://en.wikipedia.org/wiki/ASTM_International).
 As previously noted, the function ```summarize()``` automatically choose the optimal confidence interval method depending on distribution features.
 We show below the decision tree flowchart for choosing the optimal confidence interval estimation method, which is based on [Lopez-Sanchez (2020)](https://doi.org/10.1016/j.jsg.2020.104042).

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/avg_map.png?raw=true)